 And maybe…just maybe you aren’t just ignoring the siren call of what you truly long to experience.
 You aren’t even making self-care basics a priority.
 Yes, I’m talking about getting enough sleep, moving your body, and eating good food.

-I’ve always wanted to go to New York City.
+- I’ve always wanted to travel to Europe.

 But you don’t actually do any of these things because you believe that you don’t honestly deserve that extra care.
 That putting yourself ahead of those you love is selfish.